Using Insights in Buffer

 - Open Insights on the left side panel (either for a specific channel or the All Channels view).

-- Set your filters the way you want them: date range, Tags, and (in All Channels) Channels.
-The export captures exactly what's on screen.
+- Set the page up the way you want it before exporting.
+The export captures exactly what's on screen, including:

 - Click the Export button at the top of the page, near the date range and filter controls.